SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 #### 2.1.2.5 View Results

-The `cf push` command creates an application by the name of `sample` and binds the `myConfigServer` service instance to the application.
+The `cf push` command creates an application by the name of `foo` and binds the `myConfigServer` service instance to the application.
 You can see the application at `http://sample.x.y.z/`.

 Use the menu provided by the app to see various output related to Cloud Foundry and the config server:

 * `CloudFoundry Settings`: Should show `VCAP_APPLICATION` and `VCAP_SERVICES` settings read as configuration data.
 * `Config Server Settings`: Should show the settings used by the Steeltoe client when communicating to the Config Server.
 These have been picked up from the service binding.
 * `Config Server Data`: This is the configuration data returned from the Config Server's configured GitHub repository.
-It includes some of the data from `sample.properties`, `sample-development.properties` and `application.yml` found in the GitHub repository: (<https://github.com/spring-cloud-samples/config-repo>).
+It includes some of the data from `foo.properties`, `foo-development.properties` and `application.yml` found in the GitHub repository: (<https://github.com/spring-cloud-samples/config-repo>).
 * `Reload`: Triggers a reload of the configuration data from the Config Server.

 Change the Hosting environment setting to `production` (by using `export ASPNETCORE_ENVIRONMENT=production` or  `SET ASPNETCORE_ENVIRONMENT=production` ) and then re-push the application.
 You should see different configuration data returned for that profile/hosting environment.